John Leggott College: Technical school

 Scunthorpe Central Technical School began around 1923.
 In the late 1930s, it was called the Scunthorpe Technical School.

 In 1944, it became the Scunthorpe Technical High School on Cole Street, run by Lindsey County Council Education Committee, based in Lincoln, although its Scunthorpe Divisional Executive was based on Wells Street; this followed on from the Central School in Scunthorpe.
 There were 500 boys and girls, and the headmaster was John R. Leggott BSc.
 It had a sixth form, from 1948.
-The school focused on technical skills which were of help to Scunthorpe's steel industry, the main employer at the time and for many years afterwards.
+The school focussed on technical skills which were of help to Scunthorpe's steel industry.
 Until the technical college opened in 1953, the technical high school provided most of the technical education in evening classes for the town.
-The annual speech night was held in the Savoy Theatre in the early 1950s and the Trinity Methodist church in the late 1950s.
 In 1957, for one year, the school became Scunthorpe Grammar Technical School.

-John Leggott, lived at 38 Glanville Avenue.
+John Leggott lived at 38 Glanville Avenue.
 He was president of the Scunthorpe Head Teachers' Association.
 He died suddenly, at home, on Friday 19 April 1957, aged 60, when he was the headmaster.
 In September 1957 it was decided to name the school after him.
 The new head was appointed in July 1957, aged 41.
 Some parents complained if their child was allocated to the John Leggott Grammar School, and not Scunthorpe Grammar School.